 What is Active Sourcing?
 Meaning and definition

 Active sourcing is a significant method when it comes to attracting new employees.
-Instead of waiting for the perfect candidates to come knocking (“passive sourcing”, e.g. by placing job advertisements), proactive recruiters go in search of suitable candidates themselves.
+Instead of waiting for the perfect candidates to come knocking (“passive sourcing,” e.g., by posting job ads), proactive recruiters take the initiative to seek out suitable candidates themselves.

-For active sourcing, for example Career platforms such as LinkedIn or Xing to find suitable profiles and contact them by message (“profile mining”).
-The goal of active sourcing is therefore to identify and inspire suitable candidates for the vacant positions and ultimately to successfully fill the vacancies.
+For active sourcing, for example career platforms such as LinkedIn or Xing are used to find suitable profiles and contact them by message (“profile mining”).
+The aim of active sourcing is to identify suitable candidates for the vacant positions, to inspire them and ultimately to successfully fill the vacancies.

 Active sourcing is a particularly useful strategy for small and medium-sized companies without an established employer brand, as the shortage of qualified applicants is often particularly pronounced here.
 Nevertheless, active sourcing can be used in any company as long as they are open to novel ways of recruiting.
 Active sourcing can work in any industry as long as you match your target audience.